General Liability Insurance

+When you start a business, it is recommended to get general liability insurance coverage.
 General liability insurance coverage can protect your LLC if someone is injured on your business’s property, and it covers damage caused by you or your employees.
-The policy will cover your legal defense and the costs associated with the loss if you are found liable, up to your policy limits.
+The policy will cover your legal defense and the costs associated with the loss if you are found liable, up to the stated limits of your policy.

 Risks typically covered by a General Liability Business Insurance policy include:

 - Bodily injury (physical damage to a person’s body, non-employees)